 top of page

-They use PayPal so if you wish you can make regular donations to us (that is wonderful!)
+They use PayPal, so if you wish you can make regular donations to us via the Foundation (that is wonderful!).

 Because of the different Canadian tax laws, donations can be sent (for Poco a Poco) to a Canadian Rotary Club in Winnipeg West and they will issue you with a Canadian tax receipt.